All Episodes

 I don't want to invest too much, but I also don't want to ignore the fact that maybe folks are starting to wake up and smell the coffee a little.

-Because I I while I think we won the R we lost the vote, but we won the argument on the national energy tax, the cap and trade bill.
+Well, I love the panoramic view you took there, because while I think we lost the vote, but we won the argument on the national energy tax, the cap and trade bill.

-I think it's a cumulative weight, as you just described very well, of this administration, this Democrat Congress, and frankly, let's be fair, uh, of the last administration, who believe that we can borrow and spend and bail our way back to a growing America.
+I think it's a cumulative weight, as you just described very well, of this administration, this Democrat Congress, and frankly, let's be fair, of the last administration, who believe that we can borrow and spend and bail our way back to a growing America.

 The American people know better.

-I mean, the numbers are extraordinary.
+A trillion-dollar stimulus bill, I mean, the numbers are extraordinary.

 I spoke on the House floor yesterday morning.

-Trillion dollar stimulus bill is based in February.
+Trillion-dollar stimulus bill is passed in February.

-The President said if if if we don't borrow a trillion dollars from our children and grandchildren that that unemployment was going to go from 7.5% to 8%, it's now 9.5%, the highest in 26 years.
+The president said if we don't borrow a trillion dollars from our children and grandchildren, that unemployment was going to go from 7.5% to 8%.

 Unemployment has risen by 1.96 million jobs loss since the stimulus bill was signed.